vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 [cl-readline](https://github.com/vindarel/cl-readline) and
 [linedit](https://common-lisp.net/project/linedit) are still there.

-To parse command line arguments, [unix-opts](https://github.com/mrkkrp/unix-opts) shows a decent activity.
+To parse command line arguments, [unix-opts](https://github.com/mrkkrp/unix-opts) shows a decent activity. (as a reminder, the CLI arguments are stored portably in `uiop:command-line-arguments`.)

 [Adams](https://github.com/cl-adams/adams) is a new UNIX system administration tool, not unlike Chef or Ansible.

 **Consolidation**

 More features to the [sripting libraries](https://github.com/CodyReichert/awesome-cl#scripting) is necessary.

 ## Databases